 ‘Dawson’s Creek’: The Cast Hated This Storyline so Much They Complained to the Network

-Though Dawson’s Creek is still finding new audiences decades after it premiered, there are some storylines that fans find pretty polarizing.
+Though Dawson’s Creek is still finding new audiences decades after the TV drama premiered, there are some storylines that fans find pretty polarizing.
 One great example of this is Pacey’s affair with his high school English teacher, Ms. Jacobs.
-The storyline earned the WB (the network that originally housed the popular teen drama) no shortage of backlash from fans who found it deeply inappropriate.
-But, funnily enough, the Ms. Jacobs narrative wasn’t the one that the Dawson’s Creek cast took most offense to.
+The storyline earned the WB no shortage of backlash from fans who found it deeply inappropriate.
+But, funnily enough, the Ms. Jacobs narrative wasn’t the one that the Dawson’s Creek cast took found the most offensive

 Dawson’s Creek was pretty famous for discussing issues that had previously been considered taboo in teen dramas.
 Sex and drugs were often talked about openly but the show also tackled more intense themes like adultery, mental health, and sexual orientation.
 In fact, Dawson’s Creek was the show that featured the first gay male kiss on primetime television.